-SRD II, as an amending Directive, will require transposition into each Member State’s national law and is expected to be implemented during Q2 2019.
+SRD II, as an amending Directive, will require transposition into each Member State’s national law.

 SRD II establishes requirements in relation to enabling issuer company identification of its shareholders and the exercise of certain shareholder rights attached to voting shares in general meetings of companies.

 It also establishes specific requirements to encourage shareholder engagement, in particular for the long-term.
 The requirements apply in relation to the:

 The obligations applicable to intermediaries include the facilitation of a company’s right to identify its shareholders and to facilitate the exercise of shareholder rights.
 This is achieved by communicating the necessary arrangements to the shareholder without ‘undue delay’ (i.e. provide voting forms to shareholders and/or registering votes with issuers, or putting a shareholder in touch with an issuer) so the shareholder can exercise their rights.
 The scope has also been extended to third country intermediaries (Non-EU firms holding EU shares for shareholders).

 SRD II also requires member states to ensure that institutional investors disclose to the public how their equity investment strategy is aligned with the profile, the duration of their liabilities, and how it contributes to the medium to long-term performance of their assets.
 Asset managers will be subject to transparency and disclosure requirements on a half-yearly basis.